 - Modify the example code, if necessary, to fit your needs.
 For example, I made the following changes:

 - I don't want transparent markers for my scatter plot, so I set datatransparency=0 on the SCATTERPLOT statement.
 (You can use transparency to help deal with overplotting in scatter plots.)
+Optionally, you can use a parameter to specify at run time whether to use semi-transparent markers.

 - I don't want the text "NOBS = number of points" to appear in the upper right portion of the plot, so I replace that text with an empty string.